 Pressurized water intake structures are used when the place where the water will be transported is higher than the current water level.
 Pressurized water intake structures are generally: tower type, well type and so on.

 Why Floating Water Intake Unit?

-The floating intake unit is constructed by placing the floating pump station in a desired area of water and connecting the pipeline leading to it by a floating bridge or floating way line.
+Floating intake unit is constructed by placing the pump station in body of water and connecting the pipeline leading to it by a floating bridge or way line.
 As an alternative to open free surface water intake structures with this method, filtration and sedimentation costs will be significantly reduced as the quality and alluvial rate of the water taken from a more stable region of water and the upper elevation of the water will be much lower.